Temporal stability in human interaction networks: Introduction

 \section{Introduction}

-Studies on human interaction networks have started long before modern computers, dating back to the nineteenth century, while the foundation of social network analysis is generally attributed to the psychiatrist Jacob Moreno in mid twentieth century~\cite{moreno}.
-With the increasing availability of data related to human interactions, research on these networks has grown continuously.
+The first studies dealing explicitly with human interaction networks date from the nineteenth century while the foundation of social network analysis is generally attributed to the psychiatrist Jacob Moreno in mid twentieth century~\cite{moreno,newmanBook}.
+With the increasing availability of data related to human interactions, research about these networks has grown continuously.
 Contributions can now be found in a variety of fields, from social sciences and humanities~\cite{latour2013} to computer science~\cite{bird} and physics~\cite{barabasiHumanDyn,newmanFriendship}, given the multidisciplinary nature of the topic.
 One of the approaches from an exact science perspective is to represent interaction networks as complex networks~\cite{barabasiHumanDyn,newmanFriendship}, with which several features of human interaction have been revealed.
 For example, the topology of human interaction networks exhibits a scale-free trace, which points to the existence of a small number of highly connected hubs and a large number of poorly connected nodes.
 The dynamics of complex networks representing human interaction has also been addressed~\cite{barabasiEvo,newmanEvolving}, but only to a limited extent, since research is normally focused on a particular metric or task, such as accessibility or community detection~\cite{access,newmanModularity}.